The unique and different types of phospholipids

 Please use the following links:

-What is the difference between natural and synthetic phospholipids?
+What is the occurrence and benefit of phospholipids?

 What phospholipid aggregates are formed?